 About Project Enhance

-Developed by Senior Services (Seattle, WA) in partnership with the University of Washington and Group Health Cooperative in the mid-1990’s, Project Enhance offers state-of-the-art, community health promotion programs designed especially for older adults.
+Developed by Sound Generations (Seattle, WA – formerly known as Senior Services) in partnership with the University of Washington and Group Health Cooperative (now known as Kaiser Permanente) in the mid-1990’s, Project Enhance offers state-of-the-art, community health promotion programs designed especially for older adults.
 This innovative project offers two tested and nationally recognized evidence-based programs: